baldore/florencia/README.md

 # florencia
-This does some weirds stuff I don't want to share directly
+This does some weird stuff I don't want to share directly.